 Mr. Burns was in the bomber squadron of the RCAF, flying missions over Europe.
-This was probably the toughest job in the war, because so many of them didn't make it back; these planes were sitting ducks.
-It was the absolute short straw.
-He was shot down a couple of times, and somehow made it back safely across the pond, back home.
+This was probably the toughest job in the war, because so many of them didn't make it back.
+The story goes he was shot down a couple of times, and somehow made it back safely across the pond, back home.

 I guess getting shot down and seeing friends not make it home makes a man pretty tough and devoid of giving a shit, and Mr. Burns was certainly that.
 In fact, how he met the family tends to exemplify that quite well.

 My dad started coaching 16 and 17 year olds in juvenile hockey, and his rather sad sack team made the playoffs.
 In the first round they were playing the best team in the league and they beat them in seven.
 Mr. Burns' boy played for the losing squad and after the game he tracked my old man down.

 "Can my son play for you next year?" he asked (his son's name was "Ike" named after his D-Day General, naturally).
 My dad replied that he watched his boy play and hard workers were welcome.